jsachs1300/agent-orchestrator/README.md

 - **Agents operate directly in the repo** (terminal-based: Codex, Claude Code, etc.)
 - The orchestrator exists only to **maintain alignment and continuity across agents**

+Source of truth:
+- `REQUIREMENTS.md` = scope source of truth
+- `ORCHESTRATION_SPEC.md` = orchestrator contract source of truth
+- `prompts/` contains the system prompts for each agent role

 ---

 ## Core Purpose